Illustration of strategies to retain new customers acquired during COVID, emphasizing engagement and loyalty-building techniques

 Lean into predictive analytics.
 Data analysts can help you understand likely behaviors and tailor your offers accordingly.
 For example, the first-time customer who bought Blouse A is highly likely to make XYX jeans their next purchase.

-Predictive analytics can also help inform timing of follow-up offers, the right mix of channels and other campaign variables to help boost ROI.
+Predictive analytics can also help inform timing of follow-up offers, the right mix of channels and other campaign variables to help boost ROI and retain customers after covid.

 Embrace customized journey mapping.
 Solutions such as LS Direct’s Customer Journey Program are designed to move first-time customers from transactional to relationship-based by keeping them engaged, interested, and returning.